MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-smb.md

 # Set up Audio Conferencing for small and medium businesses

-Your users might sometimes need to use a phone to call in to a meeting.
-Microsoft Teams includes the Audio Conferencing feature for just this situation!
-With Audio Conferencing, people can call in to Teams meetings using a phone instead of using Teams app on their mobile device or from their computer.
+With Audio Conferencing, people can call in to Teams meetings using a phone instead of using the Teams app on their mobile device or from their computer.

-If you're a small or medium-sized business with up to 300 users and you currently don’t have any Audio Conferencing licenses or you're a new customer, you'll get Audio Conferencing for free!
+If you're a small or medium-sized business with up to 300 users and you currently don’t have any Audio Conferencing licenses, you can get Audio Conferencing free for one year.
+This free offer is available starting October 1, 2020.

-If your users have a Microsoft 365 Business license or an Enterprise E1 or E3 license without Audio Conferencing, you can assign the free Audio Conferencing license to them.
-The free Audio Conferencing offer is available to small and medium businesses of up to 300 users for 12 months, starting October 1, 2020.
+The Audio Conferencing add-on license can be applied to users who have Microsoft 365 Business Basic, Business Standard, Business Premium, Enterprise E1, or Enterprise E3 licenses.
 To learn more, see [Teams add-on licenses](teams-add-on-licensing/microsoft-teams-add-on-licensing.md)

 > [!NOTE]
 > If you have Enterprise E5 or Microsoft 365 Business Voice, you won't be able to use the free Audio Conferencing offer because these licenses already include Audio Conferencing.